Visiting Venice in winter is a magical and memorable experience you won’t soon forget!

-The weather during winter in Venice will be a bit cold [Venice has an average temperature of 38°F in January and 41°F in February], but that doesn’t mean you should write off visiting Venice in the winter altogether!
+The weather during winter in Venice will be a bit cold.
+The average temperature is 38°F in January and 41°F in February.
+But you should not write off visiting Venice in the winter altogether!

 Planning your trip to Venice last minute?

 Make sure to book your hotels and tours in Venice in advance to ensure availability!
 Often, things sell out the closer you get to your trip.
 Here are our top picks for Venice:

 Top Tours And Tickets To Book In Advance:

 - Doge’s Palace Entry Ticket (Save time and book in advance!)

 - Grand Canal Gondola Ride (Skip the line)